A vaginal tumor is an abnormal growth of tissue in the vagina, a female reproductive organ.

 There are no definite ways to prevent this cancer.
-You can increase your chances of early detection by getting regular yearly pelvic examinations and Pap smears.
+You can increase your chance of early detection by getting regular yearly pelvic examinations and Pap smears.

 Vaginal cancer; Cancer - vagina; Tumor - vaginal

-Dotters DJ, Katz VL.
-Malignant diseases of the vagina: intraepithelial neoplasia, carcinoma, sarcoma.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM.
+Bodurka DC, Frumovitz M. Malignant diseases of the vagina: intraepithelial neoplasia, carcinoma, sarcoma In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, Pa: Mosby; 2007:chap 31.
+6th ed.
+Philadelphia, Pa: Elsevier Mosby; 2012:chap 31.